Courage to pursue passions, be curious, be creative and be innovative.

 Inclusiveness to accept and support differences in all.

 Citizenship to understand our role in the global community.

 About 1,700 students make up the district’s two schools, which are situated four miles apart in the town of Perth and village of Broadalbin.
 Broadalbin-Perth Elementary School is located at the Perth campus and houses students in pre-K through grade 6.
 Broadalbin-Perth Jr./Sr. High School is located at the Broadalbin campus and houses students in grades 7-12.
 The district employs about 320 total staff, including about 150 teachers.

 The Broadalbin-Perth Central School District was formed in 1987 when the Broadalbin Central School District annexed the Perth Central School District.

-Broadalbin-Perth’s graduation rate (90 percent in 2017) is consistently one of the highest in the Hamilton Fulton Montgomery (HFM) BOCES area and among the highest in the greater Capital Region.
+Broadalbin-Perth’s graduation rate (90 percent in 2018 and 2019) is consistently one of the highest in the Hamilton Fulton Montgomery (HFM) BOCES area and among the highest in the greater Capital Region.

 The schools thrive as centers of activity, and the district enjoys outstanding community support.

-The district’s easy access to the Adirondack and Capital regions provides opportunities for families to pursue myriad recreational, cultural and career interests.
-Visit the links below for some of the nearby noteworthy destinations and higher education institutions.
+The district’s proximity to the Adirondack and Capital regions provides opportunities for families to pursue myriad recreational, cultural, and career interests.